 Jack and support a truck

-On four-wheel-drive trucks, place the jack under the front differential.
-Always
+Position the jack saddle directly under the rear differential.

 Check Your Lift Cradle!